Silkways/Investment-Overwatch/README.md

 - cluster 26 - KMeans:

       - Contains 35 companies in sectors such as: Mortgage Investment, Drug Delivery, Diversified Machinery, Semiconductor Equipment & Materials, Biotechnology
-      - Cluster primarily characterized by recent high recent growth in free operating cash flow (1.2x CAGR for five yars) and high dividend dividend yield (6% average)
+      - Cluster primarily characterized by recent high recent growth in free operating cash flow (1.2x CAGR for five years) and high dividend dividend yield (6% average)
       - The above characteristics are also the most consistent across the cluster.
       - Companies within the cluster include: Boohoo.com PLC (UK), PetMed Express Inc (USA), EKINOPS S.A.
 (FRA), DISH Network Corporation (USA), ABG Sundal Collier (NOR)
       - For a portfolio containing diversified range of growth stocks, this cluster is an ideal initial screen.